-This study is investigating whether ondansetron is beneficial and safe as a treatment for hallucinations in 306 people with Parkinson's or Lewy body dementia.
-With safety data available from ondansetron's current use in treating sickness, positive results from this study could see this repurposed medication quickly progress to become an available treatment.
+This study is investigating whether ondansetron is beneficial and safe as a treatment for hallucinations in up to 306 people with Parkinson's or Lewy body dementia.
+Following an interim analysis, TOP HAT is no longer open to recruitment.

-Project name: NRG Targeting brain cell batteries to slow the progression of Parkinson's (I-1903) Investment to date £4.5m
+Project name: NRG Targeting brain cell batteries to slow the progression of Parkinson's (I-1903) Investment approved to date £4.5m